 The NASP Site(s) and the National Self-Help & Support Center provide a place for people seeking confidential and safe help with a personal shoplifting issue, as are all the NASP programs found on any of the NASP Site(s).
 Therefore, NASP is committed to keeping all personal information secure.
 Participation in any of the NASP self-help programs and support services, including but not limited to the Shoplifters Alternative Course (SA Course) and the Youth Educational Shoplifting Program (Y.E.S.
 Program), is held STRICTLY CONFIDENTIAL.
 Any programs you request be sent to your address will not be identified as coming from the National Association for Shoplifting Prevention, but rather from the non-descript word “NASP”.
 No information will be released about your participation in any NASP program without your permission, except to the referring organization or the court or other jurisdiction that ordered you to complete a NASP program.
 NASP is committed to protecting your identity and information.
 If you have any questions about our Confidentiality or other NASP practices, please call us toll-free at 800-848-9595.

 Upon request, we will give you access to the personal information that you submit through the Site(s).
 We permit you to review the personal information you submit to us, and to correct inaccurate information.
 You may make a request by calling 631-923-2737.
-You may opt out of any future contacts from us at any time and we will abide by that request – unless NASP is ordered by a court or law enforcement agency to continue contact with you.
+You may opt out of any future contacts from us at any time and we will abide by that request – unless you are ordered by a court or law enforcement agency to complete a NASP Program and that court or law enforcement agency requests that we continue contact with you.

 Most web browsers allow you to exercise control over cookie files on your computer by erasing them, blocking them, or notifying you when you receive such files.
 Please refer to your own browser’s instructions for information on those functions.
 If you do elect to disable the cookies from the Site(s), please note that it may not be possible to utilize certain programs or services on the Site(s).
 You can order any program, product or service by telephone by calling NASP at 800-848-9595 or 631-923-2737.